-More information on Feed the Future including the zones of influence can be found at http://feedthefuture.gov/countries
+More information on Feed the Future, including the zones of influence can be found at http://feedthefuture.gov/countries

-Evaluation Criteria
+Proposal Evaluation Criteria

 Proposals will be reviewed by at least three reviewers external to Horticulture Innovation Lab.
 Reviewers are solicited worldwide and have relevant experience to the topic areas.
 External reviewer ratings and comments will be combined with those of the Horticulture Innovation Lab Management Entity.
-Final approval of all Horticulture Innovation Lab projects is made by the Horticulture Innovation Lab Management Entity in consultation with the USAID AOR and Missions.
-In order to meet these deliverables, projects should address most of the following criteria.
-If the proposed project does not address some of the following, please justify this decision.
-100 total points to be awarded.
+Final approval of all Horticulture Innovation Lab projects is made by the Horticulture Innovation Lab Management Entity in consultation with the USAID AOR and country USAID Missions.
+Proposals will be rated by the following criteria: